Hilton Pottery is open by appointment. Call us at 828-638-3886 to schedule a visit.

 John Wesley's grandson, and Shuford's son, John A. Hilton, was a 3rd generation Hilton potter who continued the family heritage turning pottery and selling from the CR Hilton Homeplace until his passing in 2015.

-After passing along the Hilton pottery business to Auby in 1906 Curtis Rowland began turning pottery on the Hilton Homeplace.
-CR's son Boyd Shuford Hilton became a 3rd generation Hilton potter who raised his family on the property and turned pottery along with his son
+After passing along the Hilton pottery business to Auby in 1906 Curtis Rowland turned as a journeyman potter locally and in 1908 he opened the Hiton Brothers country store and was a merchant the balance of his life.
+CR's son Boyd Shuford Hilton became a 3rd generation Hilton potter who raised his family on the property and turned pottery along